behdadn77/behdadn77/README.md

 # 👋 Hi, I'm Behdad Nemati

-I am a back-end developer with a strong focus on **ASP.NET**, a **network engineer**, and an **IT technician**.
+I am a Back-End developer with a strong focus on **ASP.NET**, a **Network Engineer**, and an **IT Technician**.
 Currently, I'm pursuing a Master's degree in **Computer Science** at Politecnico di Milano.
-My passion lies in building scalable web applications, optimizing network infrastructures, and exploring the latest tech trends, with a special interest in **Cisco networking**.
+My passion lies in building scalable web applications, optimizing network infrastructures, and exploring the latest tech trends, with a special interest in **Cisco Networking**.

 ---